-The Group recognised a full loss allowance of \$44,000 on the non-trade receivable from related parties as at 30 September 2020 in view of the continuous poor financial performance and position of the related parties.
+In the Group recognised a full loss allowance of \$44,000 on the non-trade receivable from related parties as at 30 September 2020 in view of the continuous poor financial performance and position of the related parties.
+The amount was written off as at 30 September 2021.

 The non-trade receivable from an associated company is unsecured and shall be repaid in full in 4 years from 2018.
-In 2017, the Group recognised a full loss allowance on non-trade receivables from an associated company as there was a possibility that the non-trade receivables from an associated company may not be recoverable in view of the continuous poor financial performance and position of the associated company.
+In 2017, the Group recognised a full loss allowance on non-trade receivables from the associated company as there was a possibility that the non-trade receivables from the associated company may not be recoverable in view of the continuous poor financial performance and position of the associated company.
+The amount was written off as at 30 September 2021.